Imágenes de páginas

 EPUB

-10. In the preceding figure, what are the various triangles formed ?
-At what various angles are the sides of the octagon at centre inclined to any side of the original octagon ?
+10. In the preceding figure, what are the various triangles formed?
+At what various angles are the sides of the octagon at centre inclined to any side of the original octagon?

 11. In the same figure, what angles alone occur?
-How many rhombuses are there in the figure ?
+How many rhombuses are there in the figure?

 12. Construct a regular octagon whose side is 35 millimetres.
-Test the
+Test the accuracy of your construction.

-accuracy of your construction.
 13. With the angular points of a regular octagon as centres, describe eight circles of equal radii, so that each touches two others of the set.

 14. With respect to how many lines is a regular hexagon symmetrical?
 Has it central symmetry?

-15. With respect to how many lines is a regular octagon symmetrical ?
-Has it central symmetry ?
-Has a regular heptagon central symmetry ?
+15. With respect to how many lines is a regular octagon symmetrical?
+Has it central symmetry?
+Has a regular heptagon central symmetry?

-17. What is the ratio of the sides of two regular hexagons, one inscribed in, and the other described about, the same circle ?
+16. In a circle of radius 37 millimetres inscribe a regular dodecagon.
+17. What is the ratio of the sides of two regular hexagons, one inscribed in, and the other described about, the same circle?

-18. ABCDEF is a regular hexagon.
-Show that its area is twice that of the equilateral triangle ACE.
+18. ABCDEF is a regular hexagon. that of the equilateral triangle ACE.

 19. In a circle the angle ABC is equal to the angle BCD.
-How are the chords AB, CD related ?
+How are the chords AB, CD related?

 20. An equiangular polygon inscribed in a circle has its alternate sides equal.

 21. At B, a point on a circle, construct an angle ABC of 108° (the angle of a regular pentagon), the sides AB, BC not being equal.
 At C make BCD of 108°; at D make CDE of 108°; and so on.
+Shall we

 CHAPTER XIX.